-But this portable laptop has one more trick up its sleeve: It’s ruggedized with spill resistance, a scratch-resistant coating, and a rubber grip for more reliable holding.
+But thep has one more trick up its sleeve: It’s ruggedized with spill resistance, a scratch-resistant coating, and a rubber grip for more reliable holding.
 That makes it particularly qualified to endure college life.

 Why should you buy this: Just because you’re on a tight budget doesn’t mean you don’t want a quality machine.

 Who’s it for: Any college student whose budget can’t stretch beyond the basics.

 What we thought of the Acer Aspire 5: